 We have all seen this in people.
 It is so incredibly common that it seems almost normal really.
 Computers, driving, etc… can easily leave us with this posture.

 When all three of of my client’s postures were corrected, their symptoms diminished or vanished.
 Most interesting to me is the client with arthritis.
 He had seen a medical doctor and a physical therapist and was convinced that he was doomed because of his diagnosis.
 It literally took 2 minutes to correct his posture and get him completely out of pain.
 Read more about the differences between physical and yoga therapy here.

 For all of them, we needed to counter upper cross.
-This requires strengthening the muscles between the scapula. (think cobra pose) but we do this while tucking the chin.
+This requires strengthening the muscles between the scapula (think cobra pose but we do this while tucking the chin).
 This strengthens the cervical flexors and releases the suboccipitals.
 There are many ways to strengthen those muscles in the back of the body and release the pectorals.
 The most important point is to focus on strengthening muscles that keep proper alignment without forcing the body into alignment it isn’t ready for.

 My general approach looks something like this: moving and breathing then strengthening then stretching.
 Here is a very simple sequence using this method, keeping in mind that there are a dozen other sequences to achieve the same goal.